1. Resources

 Affiliate Fraud

-Affiliate marketing is a model by which a publisher receives a commission for promoting an advertiser’s business on other websites and driving buyers to the advertiser’s site.
-The commission may be based on traffic, leads, or sales.
-So, affiliate fraud occurs when malicious actors manipulate traffic to score unearned commissions.
-Tactics include generating fake leads, taking credit for sales from other affiliates, or even collecting commission on purchases that the fraudster submitting themselves using stolen cards.
+Affiliate fraud occurs when malicious actors manipulate traffic to score unearned commissions.
+Tactics include generating fake leads, taking credit for sales from other affiliates, or even collecting commissions on purchases that the fraudster submitted themselves using stolen cards.

 Triangulation Fraud